GreenWaves-Technologies/mobilenet/README.md

 	make clean all run [platform=gvsoc] MODEL_ID=XX [FREQ_FC=YY FREQ_CL=ZZ HAVE_CAMERA=1 HAVE_LCD=1]

 MODEL_ID  select the target model (as detailed in the table).
-The FREQ_FC and FREQ_CL are, respectively, the Fabric Controllers and Clusters frequencies expressed in Hz.
+The FREQ_FC and FREQ_CL are, respectively, the Fabric Controllers and Clusters frequencies expressed in MHz.

 If HAVE_CAMERA is not set, the application loads a [sample image](images) from file to feed the network.